dorinlazar/kl-old/README.md

 5. `klb` will automatically pull the dependencies based on the files you include, and their implementation dependencies as well.
 This way for an executable we link only the objects really needed by an application.
 6. To build your code you just need to run `klb` in the root folder (not the src folder).
+7. Object files are output in the `build/*source/file/subdirectory*/somefile.o`.
+8. Executables are output in the `build/*source/file/subdirectory*/somefile.exe` - one can rename at their discression.
-7. Object files are output in the `build/*object/file/subdirectory*/somefile.o`.
-Executable files are automatically built when the C++ file contains an `int main(` line.
+   Executable files are built when the C++ file contains an `int main(` line.
 Nothing but whitespace is accepted before `int`.
+9. `klb` now supports target designation, and running of tests.
+Use `-r` to be in *run mode*, which will execute all currently active executable targets. `-r` is dangerous, but useful - run in conjunction with tests it will really make the difference.

 ### Current status for **klb**